jo-hoe/traitor-roulette/article/Traitors Roulette.md

 > 𝑓 = (24/37) - ( ( 1 - (24/37) ) / 2.5 ) = ~0.5081....

-Using the Kelly criterion, the candidates should bet $34,550.80 from their initial stack of $68,000 to maximize their winnings while keeping an eye on their total bankroll.
+Using the Kelly criterion, the candidates should bet $34,550.80 from their initial stake of $68,000 to maximize their winnings while keeping an eye on their total bankroll.
 Considering [constraint](#constraints) _3._ let's round down to $34,000.
-In subsequent rounds, they should stick to the policy of betting ~50% or roughly 1/2 of their stack size.
+In subsequent rounds, they should stick to the policy of betting ~50% or roughly 1/2 of their stake size.

 Considering our [constraints](#constraints), this could lead to the best possible outcome of $204,000.
 This requires us to hit the triple twice in a row to reach the theoretical maximum (see [constraint](#constraints) 1).
-We will always bet 50% of our stack and round to the nearest multiple of $2,000.
+We will always bet 50% of our stake and round to the nearest multiple of $2,000.

 | Round | Stake Before Round | Bet     | Winnings | Stake After Round | Comment                                                             |
 | ----- | ------------------ | ------- | -------- | ----------------- | ------------------------------------------------------------------- |